Anxiety and depression are two of the most common mental health concerns in our society.

 Daily walks in nature.
 Hippocrates said it best, “Walking is a man’s best medicine.”

 Gratitude attitude.
-Those that express gratitude through logging things, people or experiences they’re grateful for in a gratitude journal are happier, more optimistic and tend to exercise more.
+Those that express gratitude through jotting down things, people or experiences they’re grateful for in a gratitude journal are happier, more optimistic and tend to exercise more.

-Bodywork.
-Craniosacral therapy, chiropractic, massage, EFT, osteopathic manipulative therapy, aromatherapy with essential oils and acupuncture are all helpful therapies for anxiety, stress, depression and mood disorders.
+Alternative therapies and bodywork.
+Craniosacral therapy, transcranial stimulation, chiropractic care, massage, EFT, osteopathic manipulative therapy, neurofeedback, aromatherapy with essential oils, EMDR, light therapy, and acupuncture are all helpful therapies for anxiety, stress, depression and mood disorders.

 Keep a journal.
 Expressive writing is especially helpful for those who have experienced a traumatic event.
 Spend anywhere from 2-10 minutes a few times per week writing your thoughts and feelings.
 Expressing your story through writing in a diary increases happiness, encourages a solution, and boosts psychological and physical well-being.